kensonjohnson/next-with-ghost-cms/README.md

 npm install
 ```

-3. Rename the `.env.local.example` file to `.env.local` and update the environment variables for your setup.
+3. Make a copy of `.env.local.example` and name it `.env.local`, then update the environment variables for your setup.

 4. Start the development server